• Skip to primary navigation

 5. Add marshmallows and pecans and bake 10 minutes more.

-1. Have ready a sheet pan and preheat the oven to 400°.
+Have ready a sheet pan and preheat the oven to 400°.
+Place sweet potatoes on a sheet pan, drizzle with oil, and bake for 50 minutes.

 An overhead shot of sweet potato casserole with a corner piece missing from the white dish.